statmike/statmike.github.io/_pages/resume.md

 | Python | Docker | Golang | Matlab |
 | SAS 9 / STAT & ETS | Ansible | Kubernetes | C |
 | SAS Viya / CASL | HTML & CSS | PyTorch | Ruby & JS |

+### Data

+My experience covers data of all sizes and shapes: more rows than columns and more columns than rows.
+From dozens of values from research experiments to distributed data tables measured in terabytes.
+I am comfortable with accessing data from files, blobs, relational databases, and dozens of cloud technologies.
+I consider data access, preparation, quality, and governance to be core skills to be a great statistician.
+It is essential to be able to adapt to data stored in any location, in any format, and any volatility.
+Including subscribing and publishing to streaming data for near real-time inference and prediction.
+Authenticating and querying databases, NoSQL sources, Hadoop ecosystem components like HDFS and HIVE, flat files on drives, parallel access of parquet files, or anything needed to make data as close to the analysis runtime as possible.
+I am incredibly comfortable across the range of SQL writing to engineering a custom parsing engine in the language closest to the data source technology.

 ### Familiar Technologies